snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

   techniques such as Monte Carlo and Latin hypercube sampling (LHS) quickly becomes prohibitive, especially if tail statistics are needed.

+..
+   TODO:
+   %Additional sampling options include quasi-Monte Carlo (QMC)
+   %sampling and importance sampling (IS),
+   %or Markov Chain Monte Carlo (MCMC) sampling
+   %and incremental sampling may also be used to incrementally add samples
+   %to an existing sample set.

 Alternatively, one can apply the traditional sampling techniques to a surrogate function approximating the expensive computational simulation (see Section `[adv_models:sbuq] <#adv_models:sbuq>`__).
 However, if this